 If you have an interest in an MLM business or franchise, it is crucial to familiarize yourself with any provisions in the contract affecting your ability to transfer your interest to your beneficiaries, and a copy of the agreement should be provided to your estate planning attorney after you have reviewed in with your business attorney.

-At Henderson Franklin, we are have franchise, business and tax attorneys, as well as estate planning attorneys who can help you determine your rights and obligations under the agreement and the best way to address your business interest in your estate plan.
+At Henderson Franklin, we have franchise, business and tax attorneys, as well as estate planning attorneys who can help you determine your rights and obligations under the agreement and the best way to address your business interest in your estate plan.
 Please call us today to set up a consultation.
 We are happy to meet with you by phone or video conference if you prefer.
-I may be reached at email@example.com or by phone at 239-344-1240.
+We may be reached at email@example.com or by phone at 239-344-1100.